 Environment Migration between Regions

-Within the confines of the multiple environment regions approach, the initially chosen location of the project can be easily changed using the migration option (obviously, if I have access to several environment regions).
-It represents an extremely powerful tool, that can help me to benefit in both cost and productivity - as an example, I can choose cheaper hardware for the development/testing stages and subsequently migrate my production-ready application to the hardware with the best parameters, just before the release.
+Within the confines of the multiple environment regions approach, the initially chosen location of the project can be easily changed using the migration option (obviously, if you have access to several environment regions).
+It represents an extremely powerful tool, that can help me to benefit in both cost and productivity - as an example, you can choose cheaper hardware for the development/testing stages and subsequently migrate your production-ready application to the hardware with the best parameters, just before the release.

-Note: That the availability of the migration option, as well as its allowance for each particular environment region, depends on my hosting provider’s settings.
+Note: That the availability of the migration option, as well as its allowance for each particular environment region, depends on your hosting provider’s settings.